brian-petersen/notes/paul-graham-essays.md

 > get rich by creating wealth, you have to know what people want.
 So few
 > businesses really pay attention to making customers happy.

+### How People Get Rich Now (http://www.paulgraham.com/richnow.html)

+> Every year since 1982, Forbes magazine has published a list of the richest
+> Americans.
+If we compare the 100 richest people in 1982 to the 100 richest in
+> 2020, we notice some big differences. ...
+How are people making these new
+> fortunes?
+Roughly 3/4 by starting companies and 1/4 by investing.
+Of the 73
+> new fortunes in 2020, 56 derive from founders' or early employees' equity.

+> By 2020 the biggest source of new wealth was what are sometimes called "tech"
+> companies.
+Of the 73 new fortunes, about 30 derive from such companies.
+These
+> are particularly common among the richest of the rich: 8 of the top 10
+> fortunes in 2020 were new fortunes of this type.

+> It's easier now to start and grow a company than it has ever been.
+That means
+> more people start them, that those who do get better terms from investors,
+> and that the resulting companies become more valuable.

 ## Other Potential Reads

 (As of 2/18/2022)